-THE IMPORTANCE OF NOISE AND VIBRATION MONITORING
+THE IMPORTANCE OF ENVIRONMENTAL MONITORING

 Animals are exposed to some level of noise, ultrasonic noise, and vibration in all research animal facilities and laboratories.
 The activities of lab workers, the use of electronic and mechanical equipment, and local building maintenance and construction all contribute to their acoustic and vibrational environment.
 Low levels of these stimuli can be perfectly acceptable, but when certain thresholds are exceeded, animal welfare and the results of research can be compromised.
 The potential for these problems is well recognized by scientists, as evidenced by the Guide for the Care and Use of Laboratory Animals (2011, 8th Edition) which mentions the problems of noise and vibration 39 and 28 times, respectively.